-Parameters feval (callable or None, optional (default=None)) - Customized evaluation function.
-Should accept two parameters: preds, train\data, and return (eval\name, eval\result, is\higher\better) or list of such tuples.
+feval (callable, list of callable, or None, optional (default=None)) - Customized evaluation function.
+Each evaluation function should accept two parameters: preds, eval\data, and return (eval\name, eval\result, is\higher\better) or list of such tuples.

-preds [list or numpy 1-D array] The predicted values.
-If fobj is specified, predicted values are returned before any transformation, e.g. they are raw margin instead of probability of positive class for binary task in this case.
+[numpy 1-D array or numpy 2-D array (for multi-class task)] The predicted values.
+For multi-class task, preds are numpy 2-D array of shape = [n\samples, n\classes].
+If custom objective function is used, predicted values are returned before any transformation, e.g. they are raw margin instead of probability of positive class for binary task in this case.